ECP-WarpX/impactx/docs/source/index.rst

 ImpactX is an s-based beam dynamics code including space charge effects.
 This is the next generation of the `IMPACT-Z <https://github.com/impact-lbl/IMPACT-Z>`__ code.

+Please contact us with any questions on it or if you like to contribute to its development.

 .. _contact: